efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 emmet@homepc:/home/emmet/Documents/buildroot$ make
 ```

-**Error**: If the build throws up an error copy the relevant files illustrated in the error message into buildroot/output/images directory.
+**Error**: If the build throws up an error then copy the relevant files illustrated in the error message into ```buildroot/output/images/``` directory.
 If the directory doesn’t exist then create it.
-The build files will be in the ```output/images/``` directory so the next thing is to flash partition 2 of the SD card with the root filesystem.
+The build files will be in the ```output/images/``` directory so the next stage is to flash partition 2 of the SD card with the root filesystem.
+Check where your block device resides before flashing as you may destroy your disk:

 ```bash
 emmet@homepc:/home/emmet/Documents/buildroot$ sudo fdisk -l